School Performance in Children

 Children with Lyme disease often report what patients commonly describe as brain fog in Lyme disease.
 This term refers to cognitive symptoms such as slowed thinking, difficulty concentrating, and problems recalling information.

-Students who previously performed well in school may suddenly struggle with reading comprehension, completing assignments, or remembering instructions.
+Students who previously performed well in school may suddenly struggle with:

-Research on children with persistent Lyme symptoms has documented problems including:
+Research on children with persistent Lyme symptoms has documented:

-In one study of children with persistent Lyme symptoms, deterioration in school performance was reported in 94% of cases (Tager et al., 2001).
+In one study of children with persistent Lyme symptoms, deterioration in school performance was reported in 94% of cases.
+[1]

 Attention and Concentration Difficulties

-Because Lyme disease symptoms can fluctuate, a child may perform well on some days and struggle on others, which can create confusion for parents and teachers.
+Because Lyme disease symptoms can fluctuate, a child may perform well on some days and struggle significantly on others.

 Warning Signs Teachers May Notice

-Teachers are often the first to observe changes in a child’s academic performance or behavior.
-Lyme disease symptoms may develop gradually and may not initially be linked to a medical illness.
+Teachers are often among the first to observe changes in a child’s academic performance or classroom behavior.

 When several of these symptoms appear together, clinicians may consider whether an underlying medical condition such as Lyme disease could be contributing to the child’s academic difficulties.